Stage 15 - Stone Crossing to Lullingstone Park (16.3 miles)

 "In the late 19th century the church was genuinely `improved', even by Victorian standards, by Ewen Christian, architect.
 Windows were unblocked and an organ purchased which is still in use today.
 The three stained glass windows in the chancel date from 1863."

 Horton Kirby has many links with early settlers and can trace this back thousands of years to Neolithic Times.
 In 1972 during construction work for a new sewer, at Westminster Playing Fields a previously undiscovered Roman villa and granary were unearthed.
 This find filled in a gap in a line of villas along the valley.
-Luckily whilst digging took place there was a 24 hour watch on the site by interested archaeologists who spotted the early uncovering of Roman artifacts.
-As a consequence the sewer was diverted and this historical site was saved.
+Luckily whilst digging took place there was a 24-hour watch on the site by interested archaeologists who spotted the early uncovering of Roman artifacts.
+As a consequence, the sewer was diverted and this historical site was saved.
 It also may explain why there are hundreds of fragments of Roman tiles embedded in the flint walls of St Mary's Church.

 Just across the bridge on The Street at the entrance to Westminster Playing Fields was the site of Westminster Mill.
 This was the biggest influence of the Industrial Revolution on the village.
 It also brought jobs and more people to the area.
 The mill was originally used for making flour and owned by Thomas Millhouse, a church warden at St Marys in 1894 who lived at Mill House.
 It was damaged by lightening in 1908.
-By 1914 it was rented by Walter Millen and used to make shoelaces.
+By 1914 it was rented by Walter Millen and used it to make shoelaces.
 In March 1918 Millen bought the mill, the mead, the bridge and the weir.
 Between 1926 and 1936 the mill expanded with extra floors and extensions being added.
 It ventured into cork insoles for shoes.
 Millen was regarded as a kind and generous man by his workers and friends.
-The story quoted below from the Horton Kirby & South Darenth Website is by a young lady who worked at the mill tells of his generosity.
+The story quoted below from the Horton Kirby & South Darent Website (link unavailable December 2018, but see Archive) is by a young lady who worked at the mill tells of his generosity.

 In November 1940 the mill was taken over by Vickers-Armstrong at the behest of the Ministry to produce lighting, nuts and bolts for the war effort.
 After the war in April 1946 normal production was resumed and continued until 1952 when the company ceased trading.
 The mill was then sold to the J Day Group.
 They continued to produce shoelaces until 1968 and then cable and harnessing for the General Post Office (now Royal Mail and BT) until 1991.
 During this time, in 1975 a former employee set fire to the west wing by the bridge, resulting in a complete rebuild and loss of £50, 000 worth of equipment.
 The mill stayed empty until 2001 when it was demolished to make way for a new residential development on the site.

 The village has two traditional English pubs, both of which are just off the route on the opposite side of the river.
 The Fighting Cocks has been a pub since 1818, is on The Street south of the entrance to Westminster Playing Fields and has a garden backing onto the river.
 The name comes from cock fighting which was held there in the early 19th Century.
-The other is The Bull (for news see Twitter), north of Westminster Playing Fields on the corner of Bull Hill and Lombard Street.
+The other is The Bull, north of Westminster Playing Fields on the corner of Bull Hill and Lombard Street.
 A short distance north of The Bull on School Lane is the Horton Kirby Environmental Centre, built for local children to experience and be educated about the local area.

 Across the River Darent, from the route just before Franks Lane, is Reynolds Place.
 It was recorded in the Domesday Book as a Saxon farm and is named after a medieval family.
-It had many well known and wealthy occupants including Sir John Browne, Lord Mayor of London in 1480.
+It had many well-known and wealthy occupants including Sir John Browne, Lord Mayor of London in 1480.
 The original house was a large Tudor mansion built in the 16th Century, but was greatly damaged during the great storm of 1703 and had to be demolished.
 All that remains today is a farmhouse, but with many features going back to Tudor Times.

 In the field across the river, just before the M20 road bridge, are the remains of Franks Roman Villa.
 Evidence found here suggests it was built on the site of a late Iron Age settlement.